bmeurant/technical-docs/software-architecture/system-design-patterns/sidecar.md

 The **Ambassador** pattern describes a specific **role or function** within a Sidecar implementation.
 It is not a separate component but a specialization of the Sidecar pattern.
 While a general-purpose Sidecar can handle many tasks (logging, metrics, etc.), the Ambassador role focuses specifically on acting as a proxy for **outbound network requests** from the main application to a remote service.
 Sidecar is the **deployment method**, while Ambassador is the specific **outbound network responsibility**.
 Think of the Sidecar as the helper container, and the Ambassador as the **outbound network specialist** among the helpers.

-The application simply communicates with the Ambassador running on `localhost`, and the Ambassador handles the complexities of service discovery, routing, and resilient communication over the network.
+The application simply communicates with the Ambassador running on `localhost`, and the Ambassador handles the complexities of [[service-discovery|service discovery], routing, and resilient communication over the network.

 ```mermaid
 sequenceDiagram